Existence and multiplicity for elliptic problems with quadratic growth in the gradient: Main Results

-As far as Theorem \ref{theorem1} is concerned, quite surprisingly, the fact that in problems with natural growth in the gradient the presence of a non-coercive zero-order term may lead to non-uniqueness of bounded solutions was observed only very recently in \cite{Si}, for the equation \eqref{problem0} with $f=0$.
+As far as Theorem \ref{theorem1} is concerned, the fact that in problems with natural growth in the gradient the presence of a non-coercive zero-order term may lead to non-uniqueness of bounded solutions was observed only very recently in \cite{Si}, for the equation \eqref{problem0} with $f=0$.
 Subsequently the case when $f\equiv c_0\gneqq0$ was considered in the work by Abdel Hamid and Bidaut-V\'eron \cite{AbBi2} (their model equation is $-\Delta_p u = |\nabla u|^p + \lambda f(x)(1+u)^b$, $b\ge p-1$).
-Theorem \ref{theorem1} shows that the multiplicity result is independent of the source term $f$ -- as long as it has a small norm, of course, otherwise solutions may not exist.
+Theorem \ref{theorem1} is valid for arbitrary source term $f$, which in particular may not be positive, and thus shows the multiplicity result is independent of the source term -- as long as it has a small norm, of course, otherwise solutions may not exist.